12 Running Uphill Benefits: How It Makes You A Strong Runner

 #12: Running Uphill Makes You Mentally Strong

-Focusing on the many benefits of running hills can give you a much-needed boost of willpower to give your hill workout your best effort.
+Focusing on the many benefits of running hills can give you a much-needed willpower boost to give your hill workout your best effort.
 Remember, hills feel hard for a reason: they work!